-- See any itinerary laid out on a map of the area. - Analyse multiple data fields recorded on the track (time, total distance, average speed, pace, altitude, ascent...) - Check altitude and speed graphs - Add a description to each activity - Sort activities by type of sport - Use a time filter to manage activities (week, month and year) - Open tracks directly in Land - Download a file for the activity (\.TRK or \.GPX format) - Share the activity by e-mail or on social media (Facebook and Twitter)
+• See any itinerary laid out on a map of the area.

+- Analyse multiple data fields recorded on the track (time, total distance, average speed, pace, altitude, ascent...) - Check altitude and speed graphs - Add a description to each activity - Sort activities by type of sport - Use a time filter to manage activities (week, month and year) - Download a file for the activity (.TRK or .GPX format) - Share the activity by e-mail or on social media (Facebook and Twitter)